AvaloniaUI/avalonia-docs/docs/concepts/ui-composition.md

 <img src={CompositionTreesDiagram} alt=""/>

 This is the **logical control tree**, and it represents the application controls (including the main window) in the hierarchy in which they are defined in the XAML.
-There are many systems in _Avalonia UI_ that process the logical control tree and its companion the **visual control tree**.&#x20;
+There are many systems in _Avalonia UI_ that process the logical control tree and its companion the **visual control tree**.

 :::info
 For more information on the concept of control trees, see [here](control-trees.md).